akornatskyy/wheezy.routing/doc/userguide.rst

 -----------------

-Your application may be constructed with several modules, each of them can have own urls mapping.
-You can easily include them in case a ``handler`` place is used by other mapping.
+Your application may be constructed with several modules, each of them can have own url mapping.
+You can easily include them as a ``handler`` (the system checks if the handler is another mapping it creates nested ``PathRouter``).
 Here is an example from :ref:`server time`:

 .. literalinclude:: ../demos/time/urls.py
    :lines: 8-15